 How was it like working at Best Buy?

 I will tell you how it was like for me.
 I will look at my experience positively.
 Honestly, it was an experience to learn from and grow.

 Firstly, I will tell you about the steps and process that lead up to the job; the before scenes.

 I was looking to always work at BestBuy or formally Future Shop here in Canada.
 When I was in my teens I would go there all the time looking around for fun things to play with.
 When I turned 14, I thought I was an “adult” and wanted to find work that would suit me.
 I thought I could become computer technician working in the front room servicing computers.
-That is what I felt I was capable of.
+That is what I felt I was capable of and liked.

 Years later I finally got my opportunity.
 When I applied, it was BestBuy national hiring day.
 I gave the interviewers a sense of what I was capable of in my years of learning, volunteering and working in technology.
 I got along with them I felt.
 After three interviews I was in.

 The final interview was easy.
 I felt a good connection with the store manager as we both came from the same area in Ontario, Canada.
 We both did frequent the same Future Shop when we were younger to look for tech.

 I really wanted to work in the front room fixing PCs but said I wanted to work on the sales floor first… that was a mistake I think… I will explain.